furansa/gazola-ml-python-rest/README.md

 # Gazola Machine Learning REST API
-This RESTful Web service provides endpoints to access a Machine Learning model trained to predict apartment's prices in São Paulo state, based on some features like total area.
+This RESTful Web service provides endpoints to access a Machine Learning model trained to predict apartment's prices in São Paulo city, based on some features like total area.

 The model was trained using Gazola's dataset that can be accessed [here](),